missinglink/Insomnia/README.md

 Insomnia Framework beta1

 THIS RELEASE IS A DEVELOPMENT RELEASE AND NOT INTENDED FOR PRODUCTION USE.

 PLEASE USE AT YOUR OWN RISK.

 Features
 --------

-Insomnia is a PHP 5.3 MVC framework built with one thing in mind, rapidly creating RESTFUL HTTP/1.1 web services.
+Insomnia is designed to allow developers to quickly and easily create RESTFUL HTTP/1.1 web services in PHP.

 The Insomnia Kernel is built with performance and modularity in mind.

 A wide range of community modules are available to extend the core functionality.

 Modules